tnhnyzc/llama.cpp-gfx908/docs/gfx908/BENCHMARKS.md

 ## Original upstream baseline

-The recorded raw runs use upstream commit `e8e6c7af2456fd50bb62f7a2bbd642e6fb14ae77`, ROCm `7.15.0a20260720`, full GPU offload, flash attention and no speculation:
+The recorded raw runs use unmodified upstream mainline llama.cpp build 10095 at commit `e8e6c7af2456fd50bb62f7a2bbd642e6fb14ae77`, compiled against ROCm `7.15.0a20260720`, with full GPU offload, flash attention and no speculation.
+They are not results from the separate Lemonade build:

 ```text
 llama-bench -p 128,512,2048,8192 -n 128 -r 5 -ngl 999 -fa auto